-Shopping at big box stores is a great way to save money; especially when feeding a family, hosting a party, or stocking up on necessities.
+Shopping at big box stores and buying in bulk is a great way to save money; especially when feeding a family, hosting a party, or stocking up on necessities.
+Saving money is also good when you’re paying off debt.
 A recent independent study by consumer’s checkbook confirms that prices on food alone (at Warehouse Stores) are 30% lower than the supermarket.
 The concept of bulk, volume, and low prices surely isn’t a new phenomenon.
 So why am I telling you to beware?

 There is a reason why these types of stores, especially Costco, are so successful.
 They have tricks and strategies in place that pretty much guarantee you’ll buy more than what is on your list and spend much more than you planned.